Nightwolf: Mortal Kombat games

 In the 2011 reboot, Nightwolf is seen as a participant in the first Mortal Kombat tournament.
 When Shang Tsung selects him as Scorpion's next opponent, Nightwolf berates Scorpion for his quest for vengeance though the latter accuses the former of dishonoring his people by not seeking vengeance for the injustices they have suffered.
 Nightwolf proceeds to fight Scorpion, but is defeated and eliminated from the tournament.
 He is later seen among the Earthrealm warriors who congratulate Liu Kang for winning the tournament, though he is not present during the victory ceremony nor the second tournament.
 He reappears during Outworld's invasion to recruit Stryker.
 During the battle, Nightwolf destroys Shao Kahn's Soulnado and survived Sindel's initial onslaught.
-Ultimately however, Nightwolf sacrifices himself to destroy Sindel during her second assault, allowing the sorcerer Quan Chi to claim his soul and turn him into a revenant underling.
+Ultimately, however, Nightwolf sacrifices himself to destroy Sindel during her second assault, allowing the sorcerer Quan Chi to claim his soul and turn him into one of his underlings.

-While Nightwolf's revenant is present during the events of Mortal Kombat X, he is a non-playable character with no lines and a negligible role in the story.

-Nightwolf returns in Mortal Kombat 11, with his human self from the 2011 reboot as his default appearance while his Revenant form appears as an alternate gear appearance.
+Nightwolf returns in Mortal Kombat 11, with his human self from the 2011 reboot as his default appearance while his revenant form appears as an alternate gear appearance.
 In his arcade ending, a young Nightwolf -- then known as Grey Cloud -- initially resented his people for selling out to the colonizers and fell in with Kano's Black Dragon crime cartel as a result.
 However, when Kano asked him to help steal the Matoka's sacred treasures, he refused.
 Kano mortally wounded him in retaliation, but the Great Spirit saved him and granted Grey Cloud the mantle of Nightwolf.
 In the DLC story expansion, Aftermath, a past version of Nightwolf joined forces with Shang Tsung and Fujin to retrieve Kronika's Crown of Souls and help Liu Kang restore history.
 While battling his revenant counterpart during a mission to capture Sindel's revenant and revive her, Shang Tsung drained revenant Nightwolf's soul in retaliation for wounding him.
 Despite securing the Crown and taking part in assaulting Kronika's keep, Nightwolf and his allies were betrayed by Shang Tsung and Sindel.